Staff

 Owner, Educational Director; Piano and Voice Teacher

 In 2010, Kathy Lollar retired after a thirty-year career in public school music education.
 She received her education locally by attending Permian High School and Odessa College.
 She earned her degrees from The University of Texas of the Permian Basin (B.A. in Music Education; M.A. in Elementary Education.)
 During her career with the Ector County Independent School District, she taught music at Gonzales Elementary and choir at Permian High School, Hood Junior High School and Nimitz Junior High School (all in Odessa, Texas.)
 For Kathy, retirement from public school certainly did not mean retirement from music education.
-Kathy’s goal was to offer West Texas children a place to express their musical creativity without the constraints placed upon them in the public school setting.
+Kathy’s goal was to offer West Texas children a place to express their musical creativity without the constraints placed upon them in the public-school setting.
 Additionally, Kathy wanted to give local music educators the opportunity to teach children according to their own special needs and abilities.
 Her professional dreams came true when her husband, Steve, enabled her to open West Texas Music Academy.
-WTMA opened in May of 2011 and it has been a joy for the Lollars.
+WTMA opened in May of 2011, and it has been a joy for the Lollars.
+Kathy and her husband, Steve, adore their daughters, grandchildren and great-grandchildren.

 Steve Lollar